openbikesensor/portal/deployment/README.md

 > 14/53.86449349032097/10.696108517499198

-Configure the map position in the `config.py` and restart the portal:
+Configure the map position in the `config.py` and restart the portal, by setting `mapHome` in the variable `FRONTEND_CONFIG`:

 ```
 cd /opt/openbikesensor/